 The challenge is to take advantage of AI to further leverage network transparency to address these two critical issues.

-Fortinet’s Security Fabric, which takes a platform approach, can take threat intelligence gathered through Big Data analytics and then automaticallt alert all inter-connected Fortinet devices with updated prevention signatures.
-All at a speed and at cost within the reach of any organisation entrusted with sensitive data.
+Fortinet’s Security Fabric, which takes a platform approach, can take threat intelligence gathered through Big Data analytics and then automatically alert all inter-connected Fortinet devices with updated prevention signatures.
+All at a speed and at cost within the reach of any organization entrusted with sensitive data.

 The cyberspace battleground has now been levelled.